Unicode?

 Unicode is a text-encoding standard used in virtually every web and desktop application in the world.
 It is responsible for encoding text written in just about every language and character set.
 In fact, you are reading Unicode right now.

 Honestly, I'm surprised by how little Unicode is emphasized in schools and elsewhere.
 At my college, we were basically taught to assume that foreign languages don't exist (i.e. ASCII only).
-I can't fathom why.
-I don't know if it's because they were unaware of Unicode, or if they wanted to "simplify" the material (which is wrong to do).
+I don't know if it's because they were unaware of Unicode, or if they wanted to "simplify" the material.
 Everyone else just seems to forget that Unicode exists.

 For those of us who know what Unicode is, we know it's not simple.
 There's a lot to know, and it's still incredibly easy to make mistakes.
 I hope this list of gotchas will help somebody.